 Term life insurance provides coverage for a specific period of time.

-Whole life insurance is insurance that pays a benefit on the death of the insured and also accumulates a cash value.
+Whole life insurance pays a benefit on the death of the insured and also accumulates a cash value.

 What is Universal Life Insurance?

 A type of flexible permanent life insurance offering the low-cost protection of term life insurance as well as a savings element (like whole life insurance) which is invested to provide a cash value buildup.
 The death benefit, savings element and premiums can be reviewed and altered as a policyholder's circumstances change.

 What are the Benefits of Term Life Insurance?